raf-swiderski/bowling-challenge-ruby/README.md

 ```
 As a player
 To find out my overall score
-I want see my total score displayed
+I want see my total score displayed when i want
 ```
 ```
-As a play
+As a player
 So that i can find out if i got a strike
 I want to see the  word 'strike' displayed
 ```